thoth-tech/documentation/docs/Courseflow/Projects/Discovery-Page/Research/ngx-graph/ngx-graph.md

 https://swimlane.github.io/ngx-graph/.

-However, please be aware of a few issues that occured for me when installing use ngx-graph version 8.2.2 and Angular version 16.2.0:
+However, please be aware of a few issues that occured for me when installing ngx-graph version 8.2.2 and Angular version 16.2.0:

 - You will get get 4 high severity security issues related to versions of d3.js libraries used as dependencies for ngx-graph.
-- Add information on browser error.
+- You will get errors in the browser related to BrowserAnimationModule.
-- Add information on typing error.
+- You will get errors on types.

-Attempts to use previous versions of ngx-graph failed, likely due to the version of Angular being used.
+- Attempts to use previous versions of ngx-graph failed, likely due to the version of Angular being used.

 The steps I took to resolve the issues are detailed below.